ritwikrohan/ritwikrohan/README.md

 # Hey, I'm Ritwik
 Robotics engineer (Johns Hopkins MSE '25).
 Working on perception, manipulation, and control.

 I went from debugging welding robots at Tata Motors to building autonomous systems.
-Currently at Void Robotics working on synthetic data and humanoid locomotion.
+Currently at Void Robotics working on synthetic data generation and humanoid/mobile robot locomotion using RL.